How to cancel your BritBox subscription

 Step 5: 'Before you go' page and confirmation

-After clicking that button, you'll need to choose a reason for canceling, as featured in the image above.
-The button will remain grayed out if you do not select a reason.
+After clicking that button, you'll need to choose a reason for cancelling, as featured in the image above.
+The button will remain greyed out if you do not select a reason.

 Underneath the provided cancellation reasons, you can also leave additional comments in a text box.